TimothyTickle/single_cell_analysis/single_cell_analysis.md

 ===

 - Using Seurat to plot genes
+- Batch effects and study confounding
 - Dimensionality reduction and plotting (PCA, t-SNE).
 - Plotting cells.
-- Batch effects and study confounding.
 - Moving from clusters to populations of cells.
 - Differential Expression (SCDE).
 - Pathway analysis.